 It's always wise to ask yourself what window you’re being asked to look through by any provider of financial services.
 This is true whether it's a website or a mutual fund ad or an individual stockbroker.
-Ask yourself why they're having you focus on THIS timeframe.
-If it's 1 year instead of 5 or 10, are they trying to influence your decision by emphasizing only the most stellar results over a shorter period of time?
+Ask yourself why they're having you focus on THIS particular timeframe.
+If it's 1 year instead of 5 or 10, are they trying to influence your decision by emphasizing only the most stellar results over a short period of time?
 (Hint: yes.)

 Even with rolling averages the timeframe can make a big difference.
 From 1997 to 2007, for example, the S&P 500 returned 8.14% on average.
 But if you roll forward just one year and look at 1998 to 2008, the results change dramatically to 0.96% on average.
 That’s an enormous difference based solely on timeframe.

-The beginning of the Great Recession, of course, is the main culprit in the second scenario.
+The beginning of the Great Recession, of course, is the culprit in the second scenario.
 Two different analysts wanting to make two different points might choose the first timeframe if they wanted to emphasize positive results, or the second timeframe if they wanted to emphasize negative results.
-It helps to understand this when looking at posted results from any source, because the timeframe can alter the picture quite dramatically.
+It helps to understand this when looking at news or posted results from any source, because the timeframe can alter the picture dramatically.

-If going back to the 1800’s seems a bit too extreme, then from 1900 to 2015 the annualized return is 9.7%.
-The 100-year window (1915-2015) is 10.22%, the 50-year window (1965 to 2015) is 9.75%, and the 25-year window (1990- 2015) is 9.3%.
+If going back to the 1800’s seems too extreme, then from 1900 to 2017 the annualized return was 9.81%.
+The 100-year window (1917-2017) was 10.18%, the 50-year window (1967 to 2017) was 10.40%, and the 25-year window (1992- 2017) was 9.62%.